Spin-orbit amplitudes for decays with arbitrary spin: Spin wave functions

 with $m$ the polarization.
 For a massive particle with spin-1, we have

 while for spin-1/2, they take the following form in the Weyl basis

-where $\pm$ correspond to fermion and antifermion, respectively.
 For a massless spin-1 particle, say photon, the spin wave function takes the same form as those in Eq.(\ref{eq:spin1}) except that $m=0$ is not allowed.
-The wave functions for particles with higher spins in their ``standard" frame can be constructed via $ \chi_1^\mu(k,m)$ and $ \chi_{1/2}^\mu(k,m)$ together with Clebsch-Gordan (CG) coefficients~\cite{Rarita:1941mf,Zou:2002yy}.
+The wave functions for particles with higher spins in their ``standard" frame can be constructed via $ \chi_1^\mu(m)$ and $ u/v_{1/2}(m)$ together with Clebsch-Gordan (CG) coefficients~\cite{Rarita:1941mf,Zou:2002yy}.

+Polarizations of a given particle defined in two STDFs are connected by a linear transformation, this is well known as a Wigner-rotation in massive particle case.
+From this we see that different choice of STDF just means a change of polarization basis.

 The spin wave function of a particle with arbitrary momentum $p$ is defined by